5am-code/laravel-notion-api/CONTRIBUTING.md

 - **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://pear.php.net/package/PHP_CodeSniffer).

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.
+- **Add tests!** - Your pull request won't be accepted if it doesn't have tests.
+When implementing new tests, please use the Pest PHP framework.
+You can find examples and detailed documentation at [pestphp.com](https://pestphp.com/).

-- **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.
+- **Document any change in behaviour** - Make sure the `README.md` is kept up-to-date.
+If you implement a new feature or propose significant changes to an existing feature, you will have to provide the documentation for these as well.
+The maintainers of the project will inform you about the process if necessary.

 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](https://semver.org/).
 Randomly breaking public APIs is not an option.